Azure/azureml-examples/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Principle

-There should be one -- and preferably only one -- [obvious](https://pep20.org/#obvious) way to do it.

 ## Spirit

-Per the above principle, this repo is an opinionated set of examples using a subset of Azure Machine Learning.
+This repo is an opinionated set of examples using a subset of Azure Machine Learning.
 This entails:

 - frequent and comprehensive testing
-- clear separation of cloud code (job definition) and user code
+- clear separation of cloud code (job definition) and user code (ML code)
 - structure for developing the full ML lifecycle (on GitHub)

 ## Issues